hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - does not need to be present in order to run the program (compiled executable)
     - can optimize source code to run as fast or as efficiently as possible
     - often produces a seperate object code program
+    - converts high level instructions to machine language
+    - entire file is compiled before execution
+    - list of errors is created after the compiltation process
+    - compiled program is directly executed using the machine code
+    - has to be recompiled even if the smallest change is made

 ### Interpreters